 The Green Building Standard has existed in Israel for 15 years but, until now, it has been non-compulsory.
 In 2013, several wealthy cities in central Israel began obligating building contractors to adopt green standards and regulations.
 Last week, the Interior Minister signed the official standard, and within a year and a half green building in Israel is expected to become obligatory in all cities.
 Today, there are some 1,000 “green buildings”, almost all in the central area.

-In year and a half, contractors in Israel will be required to build in accordance with Israeli green building standards.
+In year and a half, Israeli contractors will be required to build in accordance with standards for green building in Israel.
 This was after Israeli Interior Minister Aryeh Deri, who is in charge of the planning system, signed the standard at the end of August.
 In doing so, the standard, which until now has been non-compulsory, is expected to become a binding standard for anyone who seeks to build a new structure in Israel.
-The standard is expected to take effect in March 2021, and green construction itself will become obligatory from March 2022.
+The standard is expected to take effect in March 2021, and green building in Israel will become obligatory from March 2022.

-The green building standard is designed to mitigate the negative effects – both of the construction process and the use of buildings – on the natural environment and on human health by efficiently using energy, water, and other resources; protecting occupant health and improving employee; and reducing waste, pollution and environmental degradation.
+The standard for green building in Israel is designed to mitigate the negative effects – both of the construction process and the use of buildings – on the natural environment and on human health by efficiently using energy, water, and other resources; protecting occupant health and improving employee; and reducing waste, pollution, and environmental degradation.

 The standard offers a definition of green building in Israeli terms and explains the minimum levels of efficiency that a building must meet in order to be declared a green building.
 The nine areas addressed in the standard are:

 - Environmental management

 Each of these areas has a wide range of requirements and, depending on the compliance of the building, is rated in stars – one star for meeting the basic requirements, and up to five stars for excellence.
 The standard applies to most types of buildings in Israel under new construction (residential, offices, commerce, public, education, health, etc.) as well asexisting buildings that undergo renovation.